HAN-EBIG/RLS-SensorNodeComponent/README.md

-# RLS-SensorNodeComponent
+# RLS-SensorNodeComponent Radiator Node
-Contains C++ code which runs on the hardware component sensornode from the network.
+Code to run on sensor node, which is attached to radiators